-Blair Garner is the head men's and women's golf coach at Southern Virignia University.
+Blair Garner is the head men's and women's golf coach, he will be entering his second season at Southern Virignia University.

 Garner is a career coach and educator who comes to Southern Virginia most recently from Bonneville High School in Ogden, Utah.
 In 2008, Garner started Bonneville’s women’s golf program leading the Lakers to five regional championships, two state championships, and eight top-five state tournament finishes over the past ten seasons.